Palestinian Broadcasting Corporation

-The PBC was funded partially by the US government until 1998.
+History

+The first head of the PBC was Fatah activist and Arafat loyalist Radwan Abu Ayyash, former head of the Arab Journalists' Association.
+PBC had a terrestrial television network, comprising channel 5 in Naplose, channel 21 in Khan Younis, channel 21 in Jericho (very low power), channel 23 in Kasser-Elhakim, channel 25 in the capital Ramallah, channel 30 in Halhul, channel 31 in Jenin and channels 4 and 34 in Betjala.
+The channel in its early years broadcast twelve hours a day, up to eighteen hours on holiday periods.

 On 19 January 2002, the Israel Defense Forces used explosives to destroy the five-story main building and transmission tower of the PBC in Ramallah claiming retaliation for the killing of six people by a Palestinian gunman linked to Fatah.
 The Israeli Government later singled out PBC for broadcasting material deemed to be anti-Semitic or that incited violence.

-The broadcasting corporation is a former European Broadcasting Union associate member, and was alleged to have held negotiations with the European Broadcasting Union to become a full active members.
-However, Palestine is not a member of the required organisations, and thus does not comply with the criteria.
+The corporation is a former associate member of the European Broadcasting Union, and was reportedly seeking to become an active member.
+However, the Palestinian Authority is not a member of the required organizations, and thus does not comply with the criteria.
+Currently, the broadcaster is a member of the Arab States Broadcasting Union (ASBU).

+Financing

+The PBC was funded partially by the US government until 1998.
+In 2010, the Palestinian Authority Mahmoud Abbas issued a decree converting the PBC into a public institution.